onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Individualism and collectivism are defined in terms of one another - they are inseparable

 Hey hey hey!
 Pay attention!
 Stop scrolling!
 We’re trying to take over the world over here!
 Make an impression of a brainrot face scrolling
 This is “how to take over the world 101” and you’re not paying attention?!
 TikTok can wait!
-Jesus… the misallocation of attention
+Jesus… such a colossal misallocation of attention and retardation of the youth at scale

+we need to pay attention to how & what we pay attention (to)

+god: that's how we get an "it from bit" (slogan by John Archibald Wheeler - (1990).
+'Information, Physics, Quantum: The Search for Links.')

 The abyss is staring at us - cosmic failure, meaninglessness